primate-inc/slickr/README.md

 For now you also have to open up node_modules folder and find the folders for attr-accept and disposables and delete the .babelrc files

-## Webpack local
+## Developing

-When developing the engine with another app it's useful to use a local of of the engine in webpack rather than the github master version.
+During development with a local copy of the engine being used with another app there are 2 options:

+### Option 1

 In the main app, package.json file, replace: